manguyen0017/Segmented-Generative-Pipeline-Assignment_02/README.md

 ### Color Logic

 Color is represented in HSB mode:
-* Hue: Determined by favorite color, gradually offset by MBTI and layer depth.
+* Hue starts from favorite color and gradually shifts based on MBTI and depth.
-* Saturation/Brightness: Adjusted by alignment (e.g., Good brightens cells; Evil darkens).
+* Saturation/Brightness are modified by alignment (e.g., Evil darkens, Good brightens).

-To preserve generative consistency, all randomness is locked to a user-defined seed.
-Layers can be toggled, outlined, or labeled with MBTI and trait scores.
+Randomness is locked to a user-defined seed for consistent results.
+Users can toggle layers, traits, and highlights in the UI.

 ### Technical Highlights